HebaMak/eCommerce-HYF/README.md

 [![Header](https://res.cloudinary.com/hapiii/image/upload/v1668902470/react-apps/oqolc7ctiyny7zy7bybz.jpg)](https://some-url.dev/)

-- there are Error message and Error jif will show up if there is an error in the API, another Error message when user search for a product not found
+- there are Error message and Error jif will show up if there is an error in the API, another Error message when user search for a product not found.

 Error img for products: